-- Be sure to tell your doctor, the radiologist, or the technologist if you are allergic to latex and/or sensitive to medications, contrast dyes, and/or iodine.
+- Be sure to tell your healthcare provider, the radiologist, or the technologist if you are allergic to latex and/or sensitive to medicines, contrast dyes, and/or iodine.

 - Fasting (not eating) for a certain period before the procedure is required, usually for at least four hours.
-Your doctor will give you special instructions ahead of time so you know how long you are to withhold food and drink.
-Your doctor will also talk to you about using your regular medicines before the PET scan.
+Your healthcare provider will give you special instructions ahead of time so you know how long you are to withhold food and drink.
+Your healthcare provider will also talk to you about using your regular medicines before the PET scan.

-- Make sure your doctor has a list of all medications (prescribed and over-the-counter) and all herbs, vitamins, and supplements that you are taking.
+- Make sure your healthcare provider has a list of all medicines (prescribed and over-the-counter) and all herbs, vitamins, and supplements that you are taking.

 - You should not consume any caffeine or alcohol, or use tobacco, for at least 24 hours before the procedure.

 - If you have diabetes and use insulin, you may be instructed to take your pre-procedure insulin dose with a meal 3 to 4 hours before the procedure.
-Your doctor will give you specific instructions based on your situation.
-Also, a fasting blood sugar may be taken prior to the procedure.
+Your healthcare provider will give you specific instructions based on your situation.
+Also, a fasting blood sugar may be taken before the procedure.
 If your blood sugar is elevated, you may be given insulin to lower it.

 What happens during a PET scan?

 PET scans may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your healthcare provider's practices.

 Generally, a PET scan follows this process: